brson/wasm-opt-rs/notes.md

-Instead we decided to create a division of responsibilities between the crates in our project that would minimize the amount of rebuilding we needed to do during development: we put no essentially no Rust code in the `wasm-opt-sys` crate, no Rust bindings at all.
+Instead we decided to create a division of responsibilities between the crates in our project that would minimize the amount of rebuilding we needed to do during development: we put essentially no Rust code in the `wasm-opt-sys` crate, no Rust bindings at all.

 That way, once we were done figuring out how to successfully build Binaryen,